 I love the sweet cinnamon sugar on the outside of the cookie and the soft chewy middle.
-They are awesome any time of year but they are always on my Christmas cookie list.
+They are awesome any time of year, but because this is such and easy snickerdoodle recipe they are always on my Christmas cookie list.

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!

-Tips for making Snickerdoodle Cookies:
+Tips for Making Snickerdoodle Cookies:

 - Your butter and shortening should be at room temperature.
 This will help you cream together the ingredients quickly and easily.

 - Make sure you chill the dough for at least 30 minutes, but 2 hours is even better.
 This helps the cookie to spread less as it bakes giving you a slightly thicker cookie.

 - Don’t use a hot cookie sheet.
 I know it is tempting to take the cooked snickerdoodles off the cookie sheet and put the next batch on it immediately, but a hot cookie sheet makes the butter in the cookies start to melt immediately and your cookies will be spread more.
 Rotate between two cookie sheets so one can cool while the other is in the oven.

 They have been known by many names over the years, like snip doodles, cinnamon sugar cookies, cry babies, and jumbles.
 There is no clear answer to why we settled on Snickerdoodle for these delicious baked goodies.
 Some say they come from the German word for snail or other similar German words, while some say it’s just a silly name someone came up with to make the cookie more fun.